Frodings/FastEndpointsApi/README.md

 # FastEndpointsApi
-For testing FastEndpoints
+For trying out FastEndpoints and features.

-Api is a mock crud api for returning warehouse data for a mock ecom company or similar
+Api is a simple crud api for dummy warehouse data.

 ## Endpoints
 - GET Return a single warehouse by id